Guide to Better Master Ancient Symbols of Strength and Perseverance

 The Sphinx (Ancient Egyptian Symbol)

-The Sphinx combines a king’s head and a lion’s body, symbolizing strength, dominance, and intelligence.
+• The Sphinx, with a king's head and a lion's body, symbolizes strength, dominance, and intelligence.

-In addition, the pharaoh’s shape could have represented him as “the link between people and the gods.”
-The scriptures in both Egyptian and Greek cultures describe it as a fierce mythological creature guarding the entrances of royal tombs and temples.
+• It represents the pharaoh as the "link between people and the gods" and is described in Egyptian and Greek cultures as a fierce guardian of royal tombs and temples.

 Djed Pillar (Egyptian Symbol)

-This ancient Egyptian symbol is also known as “the backbone of Osiris” because it is associated with Osiris, the god of the dead, resurrection, and the underworld in ancient Egyptian religion.
+• Known as "the backbone of Osiris," it is associated with Osiris, the god of the dead and resurrection in ancient Egyptian religion.

 Scarab Beetle (Egyptian Symbol)

-The Scarab Beetle is one of ancient Egypt’s most prominent and ubiquitous symbols.
-It represents physical strength, vitality, fertility, resilience, transformation, and immortality.
+• The Scarab Beetle is a prominent symbol representing physical strength, vitality, fertility, resilience, transformation, and immortality.

 Native American Symbols of Strength